locationtech/geomesa/docs/user/hbase/install.rst

 GeoMesa needs HBase and Hadoop JARs on the classpath.
 These are not bundled by default, as they should match the versions installed on the target system.

-If the environment variables ``$HBASE_HOME`` and ``$HADOOP_HOME`` are set, then GeoMesa will load the appropriate JARs and configuration files from those locations and no further configuration is required.
-For simplicity, environment variables can be specified in ``geomesa-hbase_2.11-$VERSION/conf/geomesa-env.sh``.
+If the environment variables ``HBASE_HOME`` and ``HADOOP_HOME`` are set, then GeoMesa will load the appropriate JARs and configuration files from those locations and no further configuration is required.
+Otherwise, you will be prompted to download the appropriate JARs the first time you invoke the tools.
+Environment variables can be specified in ``conf/*-env.sh`` and dependency versions can be specified in ``conf/dependencies.sh``.

 For advanced scenarios, the environmental variables ``GEOMESA_HADOOP_CLASSPATH`` and ``GEOMESA_HBASE_CLASSPATH`` can be set to override all other logic.